FernandoPereiraM/FernandoPereiraM/README.md

-# Luis Pereira - Software Engineer and Accounting Assistant 👨‍💻📊
+# 👨‍💻 Software Engineer and Accounting Assistant 📊

 ## About Me ℹ️